Best walking trousers for 2025 | Tested by experts over thousands of miles

 How do I clean my walking trousers?

 And if your walking trousers suffer a tear, broken zip, or some ailment, don't fret.
-Retailers like Cotswold Outdoor, along with outdoor brands and specialists like Alpkit and Lancashire Sports Repairs have superb repair services on hand for all types of outdoor gear.
+Retailers like Cotswold Outdoor, along with outdoor brands and specialists like Alpkit and Lancashire Sports Repairs, have superb repair services on hand for all types of outdoor gear.

-Just so you know, whilst we may receive a commission or other compensation from the links on this website, we never allow this to influence product selections - read why you should trust us
+Just so you know, we may receive a commission or other compensation from the links on this website - read why you should trust us